 The final reference relates to the lush landscape and plenty of water system with, “stars multiplied and fertile show off their convolutions canals and plentitudes and the abundance”.

-The imagery in ‘Ode to Tomatoes’ is correspondingly expressive in drawing a picture of more historical background of Chile.
+The imagery in ‘Ode to Tomatoes’ is correspondingly expressive in drawing a picture of the more historical background of Chile.
 These images are bloodier and suitable for the tenor he employs, the tomato.
 At the very outset of the ode when Neruda says: “halved like a tomato, its juice runs through the streets”, he means the summertime of Chile’s history during the War of Two Brothers.
 This war of succession between Atahualpa and Huascar, brothers born of different mothers, split the Incan empire in half.
 Atahualpa finally won just to bridle the Spaniards.
-These incidences also had effect on the country of Chile.
+These incidences also had an effect on the country of Chile.

 Neruda, at the tail end of this chapter in Chile’s history, gives an account of Spain’s Conquest of which came at the end, “in December” of Chile’s original history.
 After the Spaniards came, they found the agricultural abundance of the area and went “unabated” into the lives of Chileans.
-The Spanish rule hence kills original Chilean culture when “the knife sinks into living flesh, red viscera a cool sun, inexhaustible, profound, settles the salads of Chile”.
-Now the culture is a conglomerate mix as tossed salads.
-He dwells on the effect the colonization had when he refers to the Spanish “child of the olive”, the “pepper” or spice, and “salt, its magnetism” are referred to the mineral deposits that worked as a magnet to attract the conquerors.
+The Spanish rule hence kills the original Chilean culture when “the knife sinks into living flesh, red viscera a cool sun, inexhaustible, profound, settles the salads of Chile”.
+Now the culture is a conglomerate mix of tossed salads.
+He dwells on the effect the colonization had when he refers to the Spanish “child of the olive”, the “pepper” or spice, and “salt, its magnetism” are referred to as the mineral deposits that worked as a magnet to attract the conquerors.